YinHangCode/homebridge-mi-aqara/README.md

-# homebridge-raspberrypi-temperature
+# homebridge-mi-aqara
-a homebridge plugin that gets raspberry pi CPU temperatures. this program based [homebridge-aqara](https://github.com/snOOrz/homebridge-aqara).
+a homebridge plugin for XiaoMi Aqara plugin. this program based [homebridge-aqara](https://github.com/snOOrz/homebridge-aqara).

 This repository contains the Aqara plugin for homebridge.